 The question is: Can LBEs evolve beyond mere distraction to meet the higher needs of today’s consumers?

-A widely discussed theory of human fulfilment is Maslow’s hierarchy of needs.
+To help understand human fulfilment Maslow’s Hierarchy of Needs provides a useful framework.
 Published in 1954 Maslow's theory considers people are motivated by unsatisfied needs, comprising a five‐tier model, often depicted as hierarchical levels within a pyramid.
 From the bottom of the hierarchy upwards, the needs are: physiological, safety, belonging, esteem, and self‐actualisation.
 Consumer capitalism and the LBE industry have historically catered to the first few stages—providing comfort, safety, and diversion.
 But as modern society grapples with the consequences of overconsumption, people are looking for more than just comfort and entertainment.
 They are searching for connection, meaning, and personal growth.

 This shift is perfectly captured in Pine and Gilmore’s book "The Experience Economy", which highlights that today’s consumers seek memorable experiences over material goods.
 However, Pine and Gilmore take it further with the idea of the transformation economy, where businesses not only provide experiences but help change people in meaningful ways.
 This idea aligns directly with the upper tiers of Maslow’s hierarchy—specifically, the need for esteem and self-actualization.